treeverse/lakeFS/docs/reference/cli.md

       --after string         show results after this value (used for pagination) --amount int           number of results to return.
-By default, all results are returned --dot                  return results in a dotgraph format -h, --help                 help for log
+By default, all results are returned --dot                  return results in a dotgraph format --first-parent         follow only the first parent commit upon seeing a merge commit -h, --help                 help for log
       --limit                limit result just to amount.
 By default, returns whether more items are available.
       --objects strings      show results that contains changes to at least one path in that list of objects.
 Use comma separator to pass all objects together